 Since November 2011 he has been director of the Course of Advanced Conducting at the University of Milano-Bicocca

-In 2011-2012-2013 2017 he was invited to give masterclasses at the Conservatoire National Superieur de Musique in Beirut, in collaboration with the Université Antonine and the Italian Institute of Culture, the first masterclass of orchestra conducting in Lebanon’s history.
+He is regularly invited to give masterclasses at the Conservatoire National Superieur de Musique in Beirut, in collaboration with the Université Antonine and the Italian Institute of Culture and the NDU University the first masterclasses of orchestra conducting in Lebanon’s history.

 In 2012-2014 he was invited to give a masterclass at the Academy of Music Lucio Campiani of Mantua.